Saving Up

 The Final Word

 Savings accounts still have a place in the creation of your financial masterpiece.
 They provide an easy way to access cash for emergencies or unexpected expenses.
-But if you’re chasing mid- to long-term financial goals, your money can work harder elsewhere.
+But if you’re chasing mid- to long-term financial goals, there are other options to savings accounts where your money can work harder elsewhere.

 Where you choose to keep your money depends on your goals, your needs, and your risk appetite.
 Start your planning today for a richer tomorrow by connecting with a financial professional online.